 Why do we need to wear safety glasses?

-There are 6 ways safety glasses protect us from particulates, dust, dangerous light and other hazardous debris. while other are because of work practices.
+There are 6 ways safety glasses protect us from particulates, dust, dangerous light, and other hazardous debris.
+While others are because of work practices.
 Here is how and when safety glasses protect us:

 “P” is the manufacturers mark